 The majority of the people who used these pants found them to be extremely comfortable and a great fit.
 A small minority found them to be slightly looser than expected, or conversely entirely too small to be used.
 However, most people were fond of the easy to use drawstrings at the cuff of the pants and the elastic waist.
 Also, the articulated knees allowed for a great range of motion overall.

 These climbing pants are created with a combination of nylon and spandex material for a maximum amount of stretchiness with lightweight protection overall.

 Despite the minor sizing issues, these pants have proven to be a good contender when it comes to the contest of finding the most comfortable climbing pants on the market today.
 While we certainly would have liked to see more moisture control, overall these pants are a great choice.

 Overall, these pants were found to be very tough, with reinforcement in the seat and knees, which are two areas that need it the most when it comes to climbing.
-In addition, the tear and water resistant fabric makes it easy to withstand even the harshest of climbing terrains.
+Also, the tear and water-resistant fabric make it easy to withstand even the harshest of climbing terrains.
 It should be noted, however, that there were reports of quality issues with the seams and zippered pockets.

 While these climbing pants do rely on their stretchy nature to provide for a great amount of mobility, they are still roomy enough to fit comfortably.
 Most people mistake them for a pair of very comfortable street pants, not a pair of climbing ones.